Car Accident Compensation: The Types Of Loss You Can Claim With Examples Of Whiplash Compensation Amounts

 If you had a holiday booked which you were unable to go on as a result of your road accident – you are entitled to claim the cost of the holiday.
 If you were able to go on the holiday, but due to your injuries you were unable to enjoy the holiday – you are entitled to claim for loss of enjoyment.

-You now know what whiplash is and how much money you can claim for it as well as the expenses you can claim as part of your car accident compensation.
+You now know what whiplash is and how much money you can claim for it as well as the expenses and financial losses you can claim as part of your car accident compensation.

-Click motor bike accident to see examples of the amounts of compensation you are likely to receive for injuries in a motorcycle accident.
+Our motor bike accident article gives examples of typical injuries with compensation payouts for typical injuries in a motorcycle accident.